icons8/lunacy-docs/docs/release-notes/index.md

 #### Does Lunacy still work with Sketch?

 Yes, Lunacy still supports `.sketch` like no other app, except Sketch itself.
-But for better experience with Lunacy, we recommend you using `.free`.
+But for better experience with Lunacy, we recommend using `.free`.

 #### Can I convert `.free` to `.sketch` or vice versa?